-Launched in 2015 with support from GE Capital Treasury and Fairfield County’s Community Foundation, the purpose of Artists Mentor Youth is:
+Launched in 2015 with support from the City of Stamford CAPP, GE Capital Treasury and Fairfield County’s Community Foundation, the purpose of Artists Mentor Youth is:

 - To bring music education, through high-quality performances, to youth and families who have limited access to the arts and who may have no or very little exposure to classical music and live performance;

 - To build on the correlation between sustained engagement in the arts, creative thinking, and success in later life; and,